Amazon and Indian investment firm to help small businesses get online

 An official from Amazon's India unit, who did not want to be identified as details of the deal are not public, told Reuters Amazon will support the venture with logistics and technology know-how.
 He declined to give details.

-Online sales of retail goods totaled $2 billion in 2013, according to research firm Forrester.
+Online sales of retail goods totalled $2 billion (1.17 billion pounds) in 2013, according to research firm Forrester.
 Technopak forecasts sales are expected to reach $76 billion by 2021.

 The venture, which is already operational, is expected to help offline sellers and small and medium businesses in India to supply to a fast-growing set of online customers in the country, he said.